 Because the inclining block approach applies higher rates to customers whose consumption exceeds the average, proponents argue that it can be more effective in addressing equity objectives.
 Since higher water consumption typically includes more discretionary use, they assert that this method targets those customers with higher non-essential usage, and will therefore also positively impact conservation.
 By the same logic, they also argue that inclining block rates are more effective at reducing peak demand.

-I find it interesting that those in the opposing camp tend to argue more against inclining block rates than they do for uniform rates.
+We find it interesting that those in the opposing camp tend to argue more against inclining block rates than they do for uniform rates.
 But their points are still valid.

 Proponents of uniform rates contend that inclining blocks are inefficient because by charging differing rates for different volumes, they create price distortions — artificial differences in price.
 They believe uniform rates are better at getting a utility closer to the goal of effectively linking the price of water to the marginal cost of supplying it, rather than risking the possibility of charging users in higher blocks more than the cost of supplying the service.
 Taking that risk can be good for conservation but bad for fairness — and in some states, charging too much in those higher blocks can actually get you into regulatory hot water.